Advanced Migration Mode

 - Manual.
 A link to download the RPC agent package will be provided.
 Download the package and install the agent on the source server manually.

 - Click Prepare Migration to proceed to the next step.
 Plesk Migrator will attempt to fetch the data about the different objects (domains, subscriptions, customer/reseller accounts, and hosting plans) found on the source server.
 If the connection fails, double-check the source server information, make sure that the connection is not blocked by firewall, and try again.

 Note that from this point onwards, you can leave the Migrator interface without losing your progress - the migration will remain in progress until you finish it explicitly.
 To continue from where you left off, click Server Management > Extensions > Plesk Migrator and then click the corresponding migration in the list.

-- Click Subscriptions list to proceed.
+- Click Switch to advanced mode to proceed.